What to consider when arranging a funeral or cremation in New Mexico

 Purchasing a casket or grave marker in New Mexico

 You have the right to purchase your casket from elsewhere than the funeral home, and your funeral home MUST accept it without charging you any handling fee (this is federal law according to the FTC Funeral Rule).
 You can also build your own casket/coffin if you wish.
 Now that third-party casket retailers can offer discounted caskets, it has somewhat reduced funeral home casket prices.
 A basic steel casket starts at around $1,195.

 A grave marker cannot ordinarily be erected until some months after a burial.
 This allows the earth to settle and ensures that once erected the headstone will not subside.
 Cemeteries generally have their own regulations that dictate what is allowed in terms of types of grave markers.
-It is wise to carefully check the cemetery rules before purchasing a memorial marker.
+It is wise to check the cemetery rules before purchasing a memorial marker carefully.
 However, you should not have to purchase a marker from the cemetery if you do not wish to.

 How do I get the death certificate in New Mexico?

 The fee for a certified copy of a death certificate is $5.00, and you may need multiple copies if you need to close the deceased’s estate.
 Copies can be obtained from New Mexico Vital Records, Post Office Box 25767, Albuquerque, NM 87125, by mail, or you can apply online or in person.
 You must produce certain identification documents.
 Further information can be found at https://nmhealth.org/about/erd/bvrhs/vrp/death

 Can I pre-plan a funeral or cremation in New Mexico?

 Yes, pre-planning your funeral alleviates the family of the difficult decisions and the financial burden of funeral expenses.
 You can make pre-need funeral arrangements direct with a funeral home or purchase burial insurance.

 What you DO need to consider is how safely you are investing your money.
 Although purchasing a funeral plan may secure your funeral wishes, funeral prices are not as fixed as they once were.
 With the growth in cremation, the cost for a funeral could actually be coming down.
 Any funds invested into a funeral contract are put into a trust fund.